 I have collaborated with several academic and non academic institutions in and outside the UK such as the biomedical physics department at the University of Aberdeen, The Suttie Arts Space, IUAV University.

-I am currently supervising the following doctoral students:
+I have supervised or am currently supervising the following doctoral students:

 Eimear Kinsella (first supervisor)

 Funding and Grants

 Leverhulme Research Fellowship, PI, June 2019 - May 2020, (£ 54.652), project "From where do we see?
 Centre-Periphery in Biomedical Visualisation"

 Kias Cluster Application, co-PI, June 2020-2023, project "KNOW THYSELF AS A VIRTUAL REALITY", participation in the symposium and writing up the contextual essay for the project exhibition and the web platform.
 PI: Marilène Oliver, University of Alberta, Canada.

 Aberdeen Humanities Fund Development Trust Research Awards, PI, 2019 (£1,952)

 Brain Gain Fellowship at IUAV University (FSE Grant), 2019, (Euros: 12,000)